r-pufky/docs/source/roles/plex/docs/troubleshooting.rst

 #.
 Ensure ``Transcoding`` directory is setup properly on Plex Server.
 #.
 Ensure ``/tmp/Transcode`` is owned by the right user.
 Changing the running
-   user on docker without re-creating this directory will cause this to happen.
+   user without re-creating this directory will cause this to happen.

 Spinning playback icon, no playback
 ===================================